Tenari/non-fiction/common-errors.md

 Error: Homosexuality is morally neutral, and gay "marriage" is a good thing.

 Truth: Marriage is fundamentally between only a man and a woman, and only in that context is sex ever licit, thus homosexuality cannot ever be morally licit.

+### Liberalism

+Error: Securing maximum freedom and equal rights is the primary purpose of government.

+Truth: The primary purpose of government is to restrain evil and to promote good.
+[Freedom](#freedom) is not always good, and [equality](#equality) is nonsense outside of mathematical contexts.

 ### Minimum Wage